-Ballyhalbert village dates back to the mid-17th Century when its inhabitants were mainly fishermen.
+Ballyhalbert village dates back to the mid 17th century when its inhabitants were mainly fishermen.
 On a clear day Scotland and the Isle of Man are visible from the village which looks out onto the Irish Sea and the North Channel.

 Ballyhalbert is immersed in history.
 During the First World War, four vessels were captured and sunk in Ballyhalbert Bay by U Boats.
-Throughout the second World War the village also played a major role; an RAF airfield was built there to protect Belfast and the eastern half of Northern Ireland.
+Throughout the Second World War the village also played a major role; an RAF airfield was built there to protect Belfast and the eastern half of Northern Ireland.
 This airfield has now been turned into a holiday park for visitors to enjoy.

-Within the village is the Glastry Nature Reserve.
+Located in the village is the Glastry Nature Reserve.
 It consists of numerous lakes which are formed by digging clay for the nearby Glastry Brickworks.

 History enthusiasts can also visit an 800 year old castle motte, a standing stone and the ruins of a church from the 1600s.